 - 1) No meetings at which attendance is required shall be scheduled on a day when classes are not in session, with the exception that teachers shall be required to attend an Orientation meeting on the day prior to the opening of school. - 2) Additional meetings in any of the categories above may be held, but attendance is strictly voluntary. - 3) An agenda for all meetings listed above shall be distributed to all parties at least one day in advance. - 4) Meetings shall start not later than fifteen minutes after the dismissal time of students and may extend up to one (1) hour from the starting time.
 Teachers have a responsibility to be on time.
 Teachers absent or late have a responsibility to make themselves aware of the business of the meeting. - 5) Attendance at the above meetings is considered to be professional responsibility and attendance is expected of all certified staff.
 A teacher having a valid reason may be excused from any meeting by his/her principal or immediate supervisor.
 A principal and/or supervisor may require documentation for an absence. - 6) It is recognized that the time limits mentioned herein shall constitute the minimum required by contract and that teachers have the professional obligation to make themselves available beyond the minimum as conditions may from time to time necessitate; however, any additional time beyond the one hour will be strictly voluntary. - 7) Teachers enrolled in graduate courses that conflict with any of the meetings delineated in subsection B, C, D, E and F above shall be excused from such meetings by the appropriate supervisor upon presenting proof of registration in said course. - 8) A teacher volunteer or a teacher selected by the faculty shall record minutes of building faculty meetings.
 If no teacher is available, the responsibility falls to the building representative.
 Teachers have the option to devise a plan of rotation to take notes at faculty meetings.
-The verification of such minutes shall be made by the principal and the building representative by affixing their initials on the minutes within five (5) school days after any faculty meeting.
-The recorder at faculty meetings shall make three copies: one for the principal, one for the building representative and one to be posted for the faculty in a mutually agreeable place in the building.
+The verification of such minutes shall be made by the principal and the building representative by affixing their initials on the minutes within five (5) school days after any faculty meeting The recorder at faculty meetings shall electronically mail said minutes to all faculty members.
 The recorder shall keep the original copy of the minutes. - 9) At the conclusion of school faculty meetings, the Union shall be allowed to make brief announcements and distribute materials to its members and to all other interested parties. - 10) In no case shall any teacher be required to attend more than ten (10) total meetings per year as designated in sub-sections C, D, E, and F.

-Section 11.
+Section 10.
 Parent Conferences